Casey Balio, PhD

 The Area Deprivation Index (ADI) was created by University of Wisconsin researchers to provide a score for neighborhoods based on their level of disadvantage.
 This study characterized differences in ADI in rural vs urban areas, summarized the existing literature on ADI, and described expert considerations for utilizing the ADI for future policy.

-Topics: Frontier health, Health disparities and health equity, Poverty, Rural statistics and demographics, Social determinants of health
+Topics: Frontier health, Poverty, Rural statistics and demographics, Social determinants of health

 -